drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 **Purpose**: The `watch` command allows users to continuously monitor the result set of a specified query in real-time.

 **Arguments and Flags**:
 - `query name` (required): This argument specifies the name of the query to watch.
-The command requires at least one query name argument.
 -  `-n| --namespace <namspace>` (optional):   Specifies the namespace where the resources to be described are hosted.
 If not provided, the default namespace configured using the drasi namespace set command is used.
 -  `-h|--help`: Display help for the `watch` command.